Welcome to the UVA Student Health and Wellness Travel Clinic!

 YELLOW FEVER VACCINE AVAILABILITY

-Student Health will not have the Yellow Fever Vaccine available until mid-2018.
-Sanofi Pasteur, the manufacturer of the only yellow fever vaccine (YF-Vax) licensed in the United States, has announced that YF-Vax will be unavailable from mid-2017 to mid-2018 because of delays in the production process.
+Student Health will not have the Yellow Fever Vaccine available until further notice.
 Sanofi Pasteur has received permission from the FDA to provide the European Yellow Fever Vaccine called Stamaril to a limited number of clinics.
 Travelers and health care providers will be able to find locations that can administer Stamaril by visiting the yellow fever vaccination clinic search page.
 UVA Student Health Travel Clinic is NOT a provider of Stamaril.

-Pre-Travel appointments in travel clinic can be made for the following purposes:
+Pre-travel appointments can be made for the following:

 Travel counseling, vaccinations, and/or prescriptions (regardless whether you have had a previous travel clinic appointment)

-Physical exam/form completion for a study abroad program in any destination (see required instructions below)
+Physical exam/form completion for a study abroad program (see required instructions below)